Community Listeners Permit Program (CLPP)

 - Participation my be limited depending on class size, resources and safety concerns.

 - All courses must have approval from the course instructor.
-Instructor's Approval Form is available below.
+Approval portion is included in the application, linked below.